 Best for functionality: Waze

 Most people know Waze as a map/directions app with built-in social networking.
-In addition to being alerted to traffic slowdowns, potholes, etc., Waze users can also set up the app to show them nearby gas stations.
-Waze also has a built-in “contactless payment” platform so you can use your smartphone to pay at participating gas station locations.
+In addition to being alerted to traffic slowdowns, potholes, etc., Waze users can set up the app to show them nearby gas stations.
+Waze also has a built-in “contactless payment” platform to use your smartphone to pay at participating gas station locations.

 Available for Android here or in the Apple App Store here.